Phone-GWP-group

 Although you may not know it, Plastazote® is one of the most commonly used packaging foams

-The costs to your business can be significant.
-Returned products, written off stock, unproductive staff, project delays, upset customers, poor brand perception and more can all result from transit damage.
+The costs to your business can be high.
+Returned products, written off stock, unproductive staff, project delays, upset customers, poor brand perception, and more can all result from transit damage.

 So are foam inserts the answer?
-And if so, what is Plastazote®, and should you be using it for your protective packaging?
+If so, what is Plastazote®, and should you use it for your protective packaging?

-Plastazote® is actually a brand name for a specific type of foam, although it has quickly become the industry standard for high-performance foam packaging.
+Plastazote® is a brand name for a specific type of foam that has quickly become the industry standard for high-performance foam packaging.

-The foam itself is made up of a large number of nitrogen cells that are held within a polyethylene material.
+The foam consists of numerous nitrogen cells held within a polyethene material.

 Plastazote inserts